ibm-cloud-docs/vpc/file_storage_vpc_view.md

 For more information about the command options, see [`ibmcloud is share`](/docs/vpc?topic=vpc-vpc-reference#share-view).

-### View mount targets for a file share from the CLI
+### Viewing mount targets for a file share from the CLI
 {: #fs-view-mount-shares-cli}

 To see all the mount targets that are created for a file share, run the `ibmcloud is share-mount-targets` command and specify the file share ID.